ConsumerDataStandardsAustralia/mock-data-holder-nodejs/ReadMe.md

 ## Accessing the resource API

+To acces the resource API you need
+- generate an access token
+- call the resource API with a client certificate

+### Generate an access token

 In order to obtain an access token, the PAR authorisation flow must be completed using the mock-data-recipient.
 The ACCC [documentation](https://github.com/ConsumerDataRight/mock-data-recipient) on the mock-data-recipient contains more detailed information.

+Navigate to `https://mock-data-recipient:9001` and complete the authentication flow.

 Required for authorisation flow is a LoginID.
 The resource dataset will contain all the user loaded by the `dsb-data-loader` container.
 Refer to the data files in the `load-test-data\input` directory to obtain a LoginID (LastName.FirstName).</br>
 *Note:You could also use a UI to the actual data, such as MongoDB Compass to read this directly*

+### Call the resource API

-To access the resource API you can utilise the swagger UI provided by mock-data-recipient container, or alternatively retrieve the access token from the mock-data-recipient UI and use as required.</br> The authenticated resource endpoints accessed via the mtls-gateway, the unauthenticated ones via the tls-gateway.
+To access the resource API you can utilise the swagger UI provided by mock-data-recipient container, or alternatively retrieve the access token from the mock-data-recipient UI and use as required.</br> The authenticated resource endpoints accessed via the mtls-gateway (`https://mtls-gateway:8082`), the unauthenticated ones via the tls-gateway (`https://tls-gateway:8081`).

+When using the mock-data-recipient UI the client certificate is automatically presented when the data holder API is beign called.

-Present the `mtls-gateway\client.pfx` for any calls to the mtls-gateway.
+If another UI is used to call the data holder via the mtls-gateway the `mtls-gateway\client.pfx` for any calls to authenticated endpoints is required.

+## Use Postman to interrogate the data holder resource API

 If you want to use Postman, the `mtls-gateway\client.pfx` certificate must be associated with `https://mtls-gateway:8082` and the `mtls-gateway\ca.pem` must be specified as the Certificate Authority.
 Please refer to the Post certificate management documentation for more information.